118 Great Questions to Ask on a College Tour

 I know, I know, they say there are no dumb questions—but there may be some worth keeping to yourself on your college visits.
 For instance, I mentioned above that it would probably be inappropriate to ask your tour guide to recite her high school resume to see how your grades, scores, and involvements stack up.
 While she can talk about her experiences applying and attending, asking for specific info like that would probably cross the line from curious to prying.

 You should also avoid asking questions that are overly personal and not helpful to others in the group when you're on your tours.
 For example, I wouldn't advise sharing your life story and then asking your tour guide (or a professor, for that matter) to speculate about your admissions chances.
 She probably can't speak to highly specific concerns, and your fellow tour group members won't find it helpful either.
-If your question feels like too much information for a group setting, then cross it off your list.
+If your question feels like it's too personal for a group setting, then cross it off your list.

 A final good rule of thumb to follow is to avoid asking basic questions that can be easily answered via Google or a quick search of the school's website.
 For instance, questions like the following fall into that category: